michaeleii/comm-documentation/README.md

 ### MkDocs

 We used Mkdocs to build this documentation as it is a static site generator that is geared towards building project documentation fast and quickly.
 In addition we were able to use the [Mkdocs Material Theme](https://squidfunk.github.io/mkdocs-material/) and incorporate additional styles to make the documentation look more visually appealing.

+### Markdown

+The documentation was written entirely in markdown.

+We learned how to add:

+- Code snippets
+- Images
+- Links

+into our documentation using markdown.